Satyam/flyWeightTreeView/README.md

 http://satyam.com.ar/yui/3.0.0/flyWeightTreeView/

+The demo in the link above uses the Gallery version of TreeView for the tree but the deprecated version for the form.

 And the API docs for the version in the Gallery (along all the rest of my modules) here:

 http://satyam.github.com/apiDocsGallery/